dyangcht/weblogic-operator-tutorial/README.md

-# Welcome to Oracle WebLogic Operator Tutorial #
+# Welcome to Oracle WebLogic on Kubernetes Tutorial #

 ### This repository contains tutorials hat allows you to run WebLogic Server on Kubernetes cluster: ###